ken-rubin/TGv1000/README.md

 1) The "data" property of the ajax call forms a context object passed to the server.
 The server code, as shall be seen shortly via the magic of the BodyParser middleware, sees this object as "req.body".

-2) The request is not cached.
+2) The request is not cached as is specified in the "cache" property of the ajax request.

-3) The data-type is "HTML"--this indicates that the result is an HTML-snippet.
+3) The data-type is "HTML" (as is specified via the ajax property "dataType")--this indicates that the result is an HTML-snippet.

-4) The method is "POST".
+4) The method is "POST" (...).

 5) The route is invoked via the "url" parameter.

 6) The "userId" property of the data object is an example of client-specified data.
-Utimately this will be passed into the Business object and on to the jade template files.
+Utimately this will be passed into the Business object and on to the jade template files (unless overridden via the business object layer).

 7) The business object module and method are explicitly specified in the "businessObject" property.
 This is a standard property which is looked for explicitly by the server code.